navkar/Predictions/README.md

 * USA will drop the word **UNITED**.
 Possibility of some states joining Canada.
 * New building materials (**3D printed homes**) will make it effortless to move from one to place to another.
 * Mind shopping - you can visualize an item and it will show up.
-* Trans-humanism - Everyone will be nano-chipped.
+* Trans-humanism - A transhuman is a being that resembles a human in most respects but who has powers and abilities beyond those of standard humans.
    - Artifical eyes and ears and organs
-   - A transhuman is a being that resembles a human in most respects but who has powers and abilities beyond those of standard humans.
+   - Everyone will be nano-chipped.
+   - Will we fight against the evolution of our own species?
 * Wars will be fought online, no boots on the ground (no foot soldiers)

 ### 2031 (or earlier) ###